khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 Some others hold it to be _makrūh_ to dry the body parts after purification and their proof is:

-67. What is established from Maymūnah !p[her] who described the Prophet's BPBUH _ghusl_ from _janābah_ and said, “Then I brought him a cloth but he refused it.”
+67. What is established from Maymūnah BP_HER who described the Prophet's BPBUH _ghusl_ from _janābah_ and said, “Then I brought him a cloth but he refused it.”
 [Al-Bukhārī and Muslim and the wording is the latter's].

-Conclusion: Drying the body parts is one of the desirable actions as shown by the _ḥadīth_ of ʿĀʾishah !p[her].
-As for the saying that it is _makrūh_, then that is not acceptable as the saying of Maymūnah !p[her], “but he refused it,” does not amount to the fact that it is _makrūh_---and Allāh knows best.
+Conclusion: Drying the body parts is one of the desirable actions as shown by the _ḥadīth_ of ʿĀʾishah BP_HER.
+As for the saying that it is _makrūh_, then that is not acceptable as the saying of Maymūnah BP_HER, “but he refused it,” does not amount to the fact that it is _makrūh_---and Allāh knows best.